It's sort of a "Grain of the Month Club"and a Grain CSA rolled into one beautiful, delicious package that we mail right to you.

 For 4 pounds a month, you pay $18/month (this includes shipping and handling).

 So for example, if you signed up for 2 pounds a month, one month you might get one pound of whole grain Prairie Farro and one pound of Black Lentils.
 The next month you might get one pound of Bronze Barley and one pound of fresh, stone-ground Sonora Heritage Wheat flour.
 Each shipment includes recipes.

 If you would like to make a special order of specific grains and amounts for either pick up or for shipping, please email farmer -at- prairieheritagefarm dot com.

-Why Grains and Beans?
+Why Grains and Legumes?

 Go local with the biggest level of your food pyramid: bread, cereal, and pasta!
 These are amazing grains you can use in almost every meal, every day.